tufts-nolop/nolop-software-infrastructure/3d-print-server-setup.md

 Installs for P9-P12 will use OctoPi (stable) 0.18.0 with Octoprint 1.7.3, installed directly through the Raspberry Pi imager.

+Use the imager to install OctoPi, enable SSH, and set the password for user `pi`.

+Copy `wpa_supplicant.conf` to `/etc/wpa_supplicant/wpa_supplicant.conf`

 Install third-party plugins

 1. Firmware updater 1.11.0